 Design aspect.
 The scheme is very simple: when you shoot without seeing your target, the chance that you will score exists but its miserably slim.
 If you shoot seeing the target, the chances grow.
 The closer you come to your target, the higher becomes the possibility of hitting the mark.

 This metaphor successfully works in both marketing and design.
 Having set who the potential user of the designed website or app is and researching the basic and extended data about this group of users, designers are able to create the solutions which will get close to the user along one or several factors.
 Let’s briefly review what aspects and factors can influence this process setting the directions of targeting.

 Gender targeting.
-If you know that your target audience is mostly man or mostly women, this kind of data can have a great impact on design solutions based on the psychological and perceptional difference.
-Even such a basic aspect as color choice can be highly influenced by the gender of core target audience.
+If you know that your target audience is mostly men or mostly women, this kind of data can have a great impact on design solutions based on the psychological and perceptional differences.
+Even such a basic aspect as the color choice can be highly influenced by the gender of the core target audience.

-Psychographic targeting is grounded on knowledge of motives which move the user to try this type of product.
-It is based on deep knowledge of the typical lifestyle, interests etc.
+Psychographic targeting is grounded on knowledge of motives that move the user to try this type of product.
+It is based on a deep knowledge of the typical lifestyle, interests, etc.

 Behavioral targeting is based on defining the target audience along the particular models of behavior, for example, young adults regularly visiting night clubs or people buying coffee and drinking it on the go.

 Understanding the process and methods of targeting and getting this sort of knowledge enables designers to choose the shortcuts to users’ needs and wishes.
 That is why in cases of outsourcing design it’s highly advisable to take all the chances of getting maximum possible information about the potential users and business goals from the customer.
 One of the good methods is creating user personas, user stories, and user cases, on which we will give more details in our next posts.